Multi-Commodity Multi-Facility Network Design: Partition Inequalities

 Next we will generate a similar inequality based on metric inequalities.
 Let $a,b\in\tilde{\cN}$ be two distinct nodes and define $v^{ab}\in \{0,1\}^{\tilde\cA}$ to be the vector with components $v_{ab}=v_{ac}=v_{bc}=1$ and $v_{ba}=v_{ca}=v_{cb}=0$.
-Now consider the metric inequality \iref{eq:metax} generated by $v^{ab}$: \beq \sum_{m\in M}c_m (y_{m,ab}+y_{m,ac}+y_{m,bc})~\ge~\bar t_{ab}+\bar t_{ac}+\bar t_{bb}-\bar c_{ab}-\bar c_{ac}-\bar c_{bc}.\eeq Once again, if fractional, the right-hand-side of this inequality can be rounded up.
+Now consider the metric inequality \iref{eq:metax} generated by $v^{ab}$: \beq \sum_{m\in M}c_m (y_{mab}+y_{mac}+y_{mbc})~\ge~\bar t_{ab}+\bar t_{ac}+\bar t_{bb}-\bar c_{ab}-\bar c_{ac}-\bar c_{bc}.\eeq Once again, if fractional, the right-hand-side of this inequality can be rounded up.
 In addition, more valid inequalities can be generated using the MIR procedure iteratively.